Graduate Catalog

 Professional Mental Health Counseling programs are approved by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) under the 2016 standards for Clinical Mental Health Counseling programs.
 Students who complete the Professional Mental Health Counseling program are eligible to take the National Counselor Examination (NCE) and to apply for status as a Nationally Certified Counselor (NCC).

 The Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) extends approval to Lewis & Clark's Professional Mental Health Counseling programs.
-Graduates who have earned an MA or MS degree are eligible to pursue licensing as professional counselors (LPC) in Oregon.
+Graduates who have earned an MA degree are eligible to pursue licensing as professional counselors (LPC) in Oregon.
 In addition, as a CACREP accredited program, our Professional Mental Health Counseling programs meet the requirements for licensure as a professional counselor in most other states.
 However, some states may have additional educational requirements that must be met prior to licensure.

 Master of Arts in Professional Mental Health Counseling